mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.

 That is coming from a koan (Case 21) in the *Book of Equanimity*.
 Tenshin Sensei gave us that story in his last talk.
-It is a conversation between Dogo Zenji and Ungan Zenji; Ungan and Dogo are in the relation of dharma brothers.
+It is a conversation between Dogo Zenji and Ungan Zenji.
+Ungan and Dogo were in the relation of dharma brothers.

 Ungan was sweeping the temple grounds.
 Dogo passed by, and said, “You are working very hard, aren’t you?”
-So Ungan said, “There is one person who doesn’t know how hard he is working.”
+So Ungan said, “There is [a] person who doesn’t know how hard he is working.”

 So completely beyond hard or easy, there is another person here.
-Apparently, Ungan is working hard, but on the other hand, Ungan says, you have to see another person who doesn’t work hard.
+Apparently, Ungan is working hard.
+But on the other hand, Ungan said, you have to see another person who doesn’t work hard. [...]

-Then Dogo Zenji said, “If so, that is a second moon.”
+And then Dogo Zenji said, “If so, that is a second moon.”
 That means the dualistic world.
-You want to say there is a person who is working hard, or there is another person who doesn’t work hard –  so you want to say something in the dualistic world.
+You want to say there is a person who is working hard, or there is another person who doesn’t work hard –  [so] you want to say something in the dualistic world.

-And then Ungan lifted the broom and said, “Which moon [sees] this?”
+And then Ungan lifted the broom and said, “Which moon [is] this?”

 That is the whole story.
 That’s why here it says, “The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.”

 > Because of sweeping the grounds with “which moon?” ...

-This is [referring to] Ungan lifting the broom and saying, “Which moon?”
-Like the truth, or hard work, or not hard work: which moon?
+[This is referring to] Ungan lifting the broom and saying, “Which moon?”
+[That is] the truth?
+Or hard work?
+Or not hard work?
+Which moon?

 > ... or sweeping the grounds and wiping the floor with “the second moon” ...

 “The second moon” means, if you yawn, your zazen becomes yawning zazen.
 If you sleep, zazen becomes sleeping zazen.
-If you chase after thought, your zazen is also sleeping zazen... thinking zazen.
-Zazen is exactly one, connected with the whole universe.
+If you chase after thought, your zazen is also [...] thinking zazen.
+So zazen is exactly one, connected with the whole universe.
 You cannot pin down what the zazen is.
 Do you do zazen, or is zazen helping your life?
 No. Real zazen is working together with the whole universe.
 But it appears in many ways.
 If you yawn: yawn zazen.
 If you feel bored: bored zazen.
 Many zazens appear.
 Those are *second moons*.

 “Which moon?” means you have to do it, just do it.
 Just do it.
 But on the other hand, if you see it, there is a second moon: sleeping zazen, yawning zazen, bored zazen.
 You can see the many moons.
 Those are the second moons, the dualistic world.
 That makes you confused: what is *real* zazen?
 But all you have to do is just *do* zazen.
 That zazen is what?
 You do zazen with which moon?
 Sleeping zazen?
 No. Or enlightenment zazen?
-No way! *[He chuckles.]* Or [doing] zazen?
-No, but you can say so.
+No way! *[He chuckles.]* Or deluded zazen?
+No way, you cannot say so.
 So finally the zazen you do is *what*?
 What is that?
 What kind of things do you do zazen with?
 Your human body?
 Or Buddha? *Nothing*.
 Just sit.

-That is Ungan holding the broom and saying, “Which moon sees this?”
+That is Ungan holding the broom and saying, “Which moon [is] this?”

 And finally Dogen Zenji says,

 > ... the attainment of observation is suchness of the entire universe.

-Doing zazen is exactly suchness, the vastness of the entire whole world.
-It’s not suchness of your tiny human world; what you do in zazen is exactly manifesting the vastness of the entire whole world.
+So doing zazen is exactly suchness, the vastness of the entire whole world.
+[It’s] not suchness of your tiny human world; what you do in zazen is exactly manifesting the vastness of the entire whole world.
 You don’t know; there is no observation, and no bodies.
 But, zazen is clear.
-Exactly like sleep.
+Just like sleep; exactly like sleep.
 If you sleep, you cannot perceive sleep, so no object.
 If there is no object, no subject.
 So *who* sleeps?
 You don’t know.
 But *you* sleep, clearly.
 So second moon, third moon is there.
 But practically, all you have to do is, lift your broom.
 And then, you have to say, “You sleep with which moon?”
 Just sleep.

 #### 2 - 21:34

-So that is the first part of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”, where Dogen Zenji explains the meaning or significance of this practice of mindfulness.
+So that is the first paragraph [of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”], where Dogen Zenji explains the meaning or significance of this practice of mindfulness.
 What does it mean to observe the body as impure?
 It is completely different from the usual, traditional understanding.

 According to the traditional understanding, you should accept your body as impure.
+Not pure.
 That is a completely dualistic understanding.
 That’s why you have to see always skeleton, skeleton, always skeleton.
 I don’t mean this is *wrong*; it’s pretty good.
-But it is a moral understanding.
-And also this practice is open to just a particular kind of person; it’s not [even].
-How can usual people practice, people who don’t have this opportunity?
+But it is moral understanding.

+And also this practice is open to just a particular person; it’s not [here].
+How can usual people practice who don’t have this opportunity?
 How?
-If they don’t have a skeleton, they cannot do it; and if they don’t *want to* [contemplate a skeleton], they cannot have a chance to practice this mindfulness.
+If they don’t have a skeleton, they cannot do it.
+And if they don’t *want to* [do that], they cannot have a chance to practice this mindfulness.
 It’s not [here].
 But this teaching given by Buddha is universal; if so, how can we accept this practice as universal?
-For this, we should understand this practice very differently.
+For this, we should understand this practice [very differently].

-So first of all, simply speaking, please accept your human body as Buddha.
-You say, “What do you mean by Buddha?”
-You don’t understand Buddha, I don’t understand Buddha... so forget it!
-If you don’t understand the meaning of Buddha, forget it.
-Buddha is something beyond the idea of purity or impurity.
+So first of all, simply speaking, please accept your human body as buddha.
+You say, “What do you mean by buddha?”
+You don’t understand buddha, I don’t understand buddha... so forget it!
+If you don’t understand the meaning of buddha, forget it.
+[Buddha] is something beyond the idea of purity or impurity.
 Working together with all sentient beings, this is called the total picture of your human body.
 You cannot pin it down.
-Temporarily, we call that Buddha.
-Everyone has this Buddha.
-So why don’t you accept the human body as Buddha, and take care of it?
-That means, without any prejudice, from moment to moment you must be fresh.
-You must have fresh eyes to observe your human body as Buddha, constantly.
+Temporarily, we call that buddha.
+Everyone has this buddha.
+So why don’t you accept the human body like this, and take care [of it]?
+That means without any prejudice, constantly from moment to moment you must be fresh.
+You must have fresh eyes to observe your human body as buddha, constantly.

 So that is what?
-That is nothing but everyday practice activities: sweeping the grounds, wiping the floors.
-You wash the dishes every day, but washing the dishes or wiping the floor is not separate, as you believe, it’s very profound practice for us.
+That is nothing but everyday practice, activities: sweeping the grounds, wiping the floors.
+Because you wash the dishes every day, but washing the dishes or wiping the floor is not separate, as you believe, it’s very profound practice for us.
 Our activities are not separate from Buddha’s teachings; that’s why Buddha’s teachings are very close to our everyday activities.
 But people misunderstand everyday activities in the common sense.
 [Everyday activities are] very deep, profound, to educate and deepen your life.
-We don’t understand that; that’s why Dogen Zenji has to constantly explain it like this.
+We don’t understand that; that’s why Dogen Zenji has to constantly [explain it] like this.

 Do you have some questions?